ovh/docs/pages/public_cloud/public_cloud_network_services/getting-started-06-faq/guide.en-gb.md

 It depends on the usage:

 - For outbound use cases we offer a public IP which is included in the Gateway price.
 This IP is associated to the instantiated Gateway and cannot be moved to another one.
 In other words, the IP used for outbound traffic is not a 'Floating IP'.
-If this is creating friction for you use case, please upvote for this [roadmap item](https://github.com/ovh/public-cloud-roadmap/issues/448)
+If this is creating friction for your use case, please upvote for this [roadmap item](https://github.com/ovh/public-cloud-roadmap/issues/448)
 - For inbound use cases (to expose a service running on a private instance to the Internet) you need to have a Floating IP to attach via Gateway to your instance or network service.

 ### How can I spawn a private instance to be used with Gateway and SNAT option?